ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 In text, the smallest unit of representation can be a word or characters, which are known as word or character level representations.
 For simplicity, let's start our analogy by assuming that the smallest language representation unit is the word.

 A word can be represented in many ways, which we will discuss below.
-The range or of words representation is a function of the dimension of what is called "vocabulary", which defines the list of all language words (or the subset we are interested in).
+The range or of words representation is a function of the dimension of what is called "vocabulary" or vocab for short, which defines the list of all language words (or the subset we are interested in).
 Using this vocabulary, there are many representations possible to represent each word.
 In most cases, a word is represented using 1D vector.

 Due to the existence of vacabulary, most of the time we don't keep track of all possible vocabulary words, or in the best case, we might ignore some cosmetic inflections of the words, like suffix, prefix,...etc.
 Keeping only a subset of the vocabulary creates another issue called Out-Of-Vocabulary (OOV) words, where we might encounter words that are not in the vocabulary vector.
 One of the easiest approaches to overcome this is to use character level instead of word level representations.